mohitjain/mohitjain/_posts/2012-12-01-modules-as-application-model-in-ruby-on-rails-or-refactor-your-code.md

 ## After

 In lib directory, create a directory ie modules (or name it whatever you want to.)
-Now create a file ie act\_as\_countable.rb there and paste this code.
+Now create a file i.e., act\_as\_countable.rb there and paste this code.

 {% highlight ruby %}